 Violence is preventable, not inevitable – it doesn’t sound like such a radical statement these days.
 A country that can halve its homicides has proved there’s nothing inevitable about violence.
 But go back to 2004/5 when Glasgow and Scotland were among the most violent places in the developed world and that statement was truly radical.
 A community that sees its young people maimed and dying on its streets every day will struggle to believe that violence isn’t an inevitable part of their life.
 To believe a different future is possible amidst the darkness of such a present is truly radical.
-Of course, the SVRU didn’t come-up with the phrase, it was Nelson Mandela who first said it.
+Of course, the SVRU didn’t come-up with the phrase, it was the World Health Organisation who first used it.
 But the SVRU’s talent is it knows a good idea when it sees it and it has no shame in taking that idea and making it our own.

 Scotland has come a long way since those days.
 The SVRU has worked hard to play our part in that journey as we walked side-by-side with an army of determined teachers, selfless doctors and nurses, police officers who did much more than their duty every day and of course the communities who are the very core of our country.
 It’s impossible to say if one element was more important than another, but we’re certain that long-term, sustained progress can only be made when everyone is working together.